ahmadborzou/Study_DM_in_Galaxies-master/README.md

 	4. Fermi_Dirac_Integral.py:
 	--------------------------
 	The full definition of the Fermi-Dirac integrals are defined here.
 The integrals can be calculated numerically.
+	To find the degeneracy level z from the integrals, we solve an optimization problem.
-	The values of these integrals are computed and stored(pickled) in tables.
-In the run time the tables are used instead of the functions of this file.
-This optimizes the speed of the program.
-When fugacity is less than 0.1 or larger than exp(10), the approximations of the integrals are known and this exact forms will not be used.
+    When fugacity is less than 0.01 or larger than exp(30), the approximations of the integrals are known and this exact forms will not be used.

 	5. Inputs.py:
 	------------
-	This is the file to be modified by User befor running the code.
-The user needs comment the default values and insert his/her DM mass, number density at the center, and temperature at the center.
+	This is the file to be modified by User before running the code.
+The user needs to comment the default values and insert his/her
+	DM mass, number density at the center, and temperature at the center.
 The inputs are all in the SI units.
-	Also \frac{d^y}{d\xi^2} is taken in this file.
-The default form is -a*\xi^b.
-If the user would like to work with this form, the values of a and b should be given.
-If other forms of temperature profile are desired, the return of function y_pp() should be overwritten
+	Also the temperature profile, and its first and second derivatives are taken in this file.
+The default form is y=(1+b\xi^n)^{-1} with n>1.
+If the user would like to work with this form, the values of n and b should be set only.
+If other forms of temperature profile are desired, the return of functions should be overwritten

 	6. Constants.py: